 We thought that Pippi would make a great guide dog, but it turned out differently!
 We explained

-a train with a blind person holding her harness handle, our "fearless Pippi" balked and refused to jump
+a train with a blind person holding her harness handle, our "fearless Pippi" wanted to jump

-the gap between the passenger car and station platform.
-Even after more urging, she would not jump, so
+the gap between the passenger car and station platform instead of just stepping over it.
+Even after more urging, she